-Inflammatory bowel disease (IBD) is an incurable condition characterized by chronic inflammation in your bowel.
+Inflammatory bowel disease, or IBD, is a chronic inflammation of the bowel that can’t be cured.
 CBG may be able to ease this condition that affects millions of people across the world.

-A study shows that CBG can help reduce the bowels’ inflammation by encouraging the production of nitric oxide.
-Also, it is shown to help reduce the formation of reactive oxygen species in the intestines, providing relief against IBD.
+A study shows that CBG can help reduce bowel inflammation by encouraging the production of nitric oxide.
+Also, it is shown to help reduce the formation of reactive oxygen species in the intestines, providing relief from IBD.

 CBG is known to have strong antibacterial properties that help protect your skin.
-It is said to heal unwanted inflammation, irritation, acne breakouts, and blemishes for healthier and more nourished skin on a cellular level.
+It is said to heal inflammation, irritation, acne breakouts, and other skin problems at the cellular level, making the skin healthier and more nourished.

 An animal study revealed that CBG might have therapeutic potential for treating glaucomas.
 The researchers used CBG on cats with glaucoma and saw a reduction in eye pressure.
 CBG has also helped increase aqueous humor outflow.
-This is the fluid produced by the eye to help maintain eye pressure and provide the necessary nutrition for the eye.
+This is the fluid that the eye makes to help keep eye pressure steady and give the eye the nutrients it needs.

 Huntington’s disease is a rare, inherited condition that stops parts of your brain from working properly due to the breakdown of nerve cells.
-This condition gradually worsens over time and can become fatal after more or less 20 years.
+This condition worsens gradually over time and can be fatal after about 20 years.

-A study examined the potential of CBG and other cannabinoids in protecting brain nerve cells from damage caused by Huntington’s disease.
-The result shows that CBG acted as a powerful neuroprotectant while also helping improved motor deficits due to the disease.
+In a study, CBG and other cannabinoids were looked at to see if they could protect brain nerve cells from the damage caused by Huntington’s disease.
+The result shows that CBG acted as a powerful neuroprotectant while also helping improve motor deficits due to the disease.

 - Cancer Prevention And Treatment

 CBG also showed promising results in fighting colon cancer cells.
-Researchers noticed that CBG could block receptors that allow cancer cell growth, consequently inhibiting their development.
-Although more research is required, researchers suggested that CBG can be a potential cure and treatment for colon cancer.
+Researchers found that CBG could block receptors that let cancer cells grow, which stopped the cancer cells from growing.
+Although more research is required, researchers suggest that CBG can be a potential cure and treatment for colon cancer.